The Basics: Overview

 What is HIV?

-HIV stands for human immunodeficiency virus – the virus that causes AIDS.
-There's no cure yet for HIV/AIDS, but there are treatments that can help people live longer, healthier lives.
+HIV stands for human immunodeficiency virus — the virus that causes AIDS.
+There's no cure yet for HIV/AIDS, but there are treatments that can help people live long, healthy lives.

 How do people get HIV?

 HIV spreads through body fluids, like blood, semen (cum), vaginal fluids, and breast milk.
-For example, HIV can be passed from one person to another by:
+HIV can pass from one person to another through:

-- Having sex (vaginal or anal) without a condom with a person who has HIV
+- Sex (vaginal or anal) without a condom with a person who has HIV

 - Sharing needles with someone who has HIV